Today’s post is about pacing for pain management with chronic illness and why it’s important to people who are chronically ill, like me.

 You can’t even tell I’m tired or in pain most days.
 This is one of the reasons why fighting for invisible illness awareness is so important.

 When you’re chronically ill, you need to learn how to micromanage your life.

 When I flare, it feels like my body has filled up with cement and I’ve been hit by a truck.
 The pain is a sharp, burning pain that radiates throughout my skeleton and muscles.
-I get really sluggish and I suffer from extreme muscle weakness.
-This is why pacing for pain is so important.
+I get sluggish and suffer from extreme muscle weakness.

 Most times, it’s bad enough that I can’t hold my upper body up.
 Fatigue makes it impossible to get out of bed.
-I get a lot of other symptoms that are impossible to ignore, including extreme anxiety from my symptoms and medication side effects.
+I get a lot of other symptoms that are impossible to ignore, including migraines, nausea, and anxiety from my symptoms and medication side effects.

-If I don’t manage my activity level and stay aware of what I’m doing, it is easy for me to surpass my energy levels.
+If I don’t pace myself and stay aware of what I’m doing, it’s easy for me to surpass my energy levels.
 Then I end up right back in bed – experiencing all of the above – sometimes for days or months at a time.

-This has been going on for five years now.
-I came out of remission in July 2014 and never got back to a decent place of health.
-This has has a profound impact on my life and I am no longer the person I used to be.
+This has been going on for more than five years.
+I came out of remission in July 2014 and never got back to my previous state of health.
+This has had a profound impact on my life and I am no longer the person I used to be.

-For the past five years, I’ve followed these rules of living with pacing for pain:
+I’ve followed these rules with pacing for pain since 2014:

-- I avoid stairs because they burn through my energy so fast
+- I avoid stairs because they burn through energy fast

 - No standing for long periods of time since it results in leg pain